tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

 > Any rejection occurred by a task will cause the execution to reject as well.

-Having the collection of tasks we can invoke the execution like so.
+Having the collection of tasks we can invoke the execution, like so:

 ```javascript
 // A collection of trivially implemented asynchronous tasks